awslabs/fhir-works-on-aws-deployment/CONTRIBUTING.md

 ### Local deployment

 It can be quicker to deploy the FHIR API locally to test instead of running a complete Cloud based deployment.
 This deployment is temporary and will not be listening to further connection attempts once the local service is stopped.
 You can follow [this guide](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) to deploy locally with the AWS SAM CLI.
+You may need to define the appropriate environment variables if they are not already defined:
+* ACCESS_KEY (This is your AWS Access Key)
+* SECRET_KEY (This is your AWS Secret Key)
+* OFFLINE_BINARY_BUCKET
+* OFFLINE_ELASTICSEARCH_DOMAIN_ENDPOINT
+Some of these values can all be found in the output of the deploy command, or in the `INFO_OUTPUT.log` file:
+* FHIR_SERVER_BINARY_BUCKET
+* ELASTIC_SEARCH_DOMAIN_ENDPOINT

 Once you start the server locally, take note of the API Key that is generated.
 When making a request to the local server, you will need that key for the header _x-api-key_.
 The key can be found under the API Gateway service in the AWS Console.